 What are the risks?

 IP-based networks are not really designed to carry voice traffic.
 Just as the PSTN was originally designed only for voice and then evolved to carry data, IP-based networks were originally intended only for data and have evolved to carry voice.
 The PSTN is a circuit-switching network.
 This means a dedicated circuit supports a telephone call for its duration.
 In contrast, IP-based networks are packet-switching networks.
 In this case, packets contain parts of a message that are sent across the network individually.
 Voice calls receive that same treatment as data, but IP-based networks can suffer from packet loss and jitter that will affect voice traffic.
 While service providers have been aware of this issue for some time, it has never been fully resolved.

 What can you do to prepare?

 Be proactive.
 If you are still using ISDN lines, you need to talk to your service provider and explore your options.
 Begin the switch gradually and as soon as possible.
 You can iron out any service issues while still maintaining connectivity through your old landlines.

 Monitor your critical contact numbers.
-With voice, data, and video all traveling over the same network, voice services may be affected in ways that are difficult to predict.
+With voice, data, and video all traveling over the same network, any number of factors could affect voice services.
 Until the transition stabilizes, there could be a degradation in service or even outages.
 Make sure you’re the first to know!
 Spearline can help you proactively monitor and manage your calls, safeguard your customer experience, and ensure that your conversations are supporting your business growth.

 New to Spearline?